 Distributors (Customer Side)

-Distributors are generally trained to effectively market an organization’s products, while also ensuring the product is not misrepresented or sold wrongly.
+Distributors are trained in product marketing. while also ensuring the product is not misrepresented or sold wrongly.
 Distributors are also given the benefits of easy financing, marketing support at a micro-level, and buyback of surplus stocks.
 Organizations spend considerable time and energy in maintaining their ties with distributors, and this is why they are considered as an extended enterprise member.

 Resellers, Technicians, Partners (Service and Product Delivery Support Side)

 The most common type of extended partners for industries such as pharma, automobile manufacturing, software, electronics, F&B, and lifestyle products are resellers, partners, and technicians.
-They trained by an organization to handle the servicing or represent the organization and act as internal agents when dealing with customers.
-A good example of this is a car dealer.
-They sell cars of various kinds and offer servicing options for them as well.
-Technicians often travel to the manufacturer’s plant every time a new car is launched in order to learn the new service protocol.
+Many times, managing the services and public relations on behalf of the organization.
+They also act as external agents when dealing with customers.
+Car dealers are a great example.
+They sell cars of various kinds and offer services like repairs and maintenance as well.
+Dealership technicians often travel to the manufacturer’s plant during new car launches.
+They learn about the new car and return to provide customer support.

-If your organization is supported by any of the third-party members mentioned above to carry out business functions that contribute to your organization’s success and profitability, the chances are—they are a part of your extended enterprise.
+All organizations supported by third-party members are form an extended enterprise.
 Training them on compliance, engaging with them, and aligning their goals with those of your organization is very important.

 At Abara LMS, we have designed a learning platform capable of helping you effectively train all your extended enterprise partners located around the globe.
 This capability has won us a spot in the top 20 extended enterprise learning management systems by eLearningIndustry.com, one of the leading authorities on eLearning and learning technologies worldwide.